-- SMUD has existing 12 kV underground (UG) infrastructure and facilities along the west side of the NOP area (east side of 9th Street). - Existing 12 kV UG infrastructure and facilities within the NOP area approximately at the southwest corner of the property running northeast to a 12 kV transformer vault within the basement of the existing building. - Existing 12 kV transformer vault in the basement of the existing building. - SMUD may require additional transformer space within the premises if the building or improvements for changes, additions or increases to the existing electrical service to the building.
-This additional space may include an expansion of the existing 12 kV transformer space located within the basement of the building, or a new space sufficient to meet the entire needs of the installed electrical service as part of any renovation or improvements. - SMUD may require additional 12 kV UG infrastructure within the NOP area to accommodate any additional transformer requirements as part of the project.
+- SMUD has existing 12 kV underground (UG) infrastructure and facilities along the north side of the NOP area (south side of P Street). - Existing 21 kV UG infrastructure and facilities along the north side of the NOP area (south side of P Street). - Existing 12 kV UG infrastructure and facilities along the west side of NOP area from P Street to approximately 100 feet south of P Street (east side of 8th Street). - Existing 12 kV transformer vault located under the sidewalk along the west side of the NOP area just south of P Street. - SMUD may require additional transformer space if the renovation or improvements calls for changes, additions or increases to the existing electrical service to the building.
+This additional space may include an expansion of the existing 12 kV transformer vault located under the sidewalk as notated in the existing facilities section, or a new space sufficient to meet the entire needs of the installed electrical service as part of any renovation or improvements. - SMUD may require additional 12 kV UG infrastructure along the west side of the NOP area (east side of 8th Street) to accommodate any additional transformer requirements as part of any renovation or improvements.